 Now that you've learned more about Metrc, it's time to delve into another essential element in this industry: the Metrc tag.

-As mentioned before, Metrc tracks and traces each cannabis plant and product in a state, from cultivation to distribution or sale.
-How does this system do this?
-On paper, it seems easy to monitor these activities from start to finish, but this process is actually more complex.
+As mentioned before, Metrc tracks and traces each cannabis plant and product in a state—from cultivation to distribution or sale.
+But how does it do this?

-Now, let's take a look at how Metrc tags work.
+Now, let's break down how Metrc tags actually work.

 What Kind of Metrc Tags Are There?